 If you're thinking of going all the way and investing in a purebred feline friend, you have come to the right spot.
 Here is our look at the top 10 cat breeds, which include cats not known to cause allergies.

 Related to the Siamese, this cat has big pointed ears and an inquisitive personality.
 The Oriental cat is smart and social and will bond deeply with its owners.
 The cat can be a loyal and playful companion.
 Its sleek body is more muscular than it would appear.
-It can be quite vocal and demanding--a very "dog-like" cat.
+It can be quite vocal and demanding — a very "dog-like" cat.
+In fact, these cats play well with other pets and are kid-friendly.

-This athletic cat was descended from the British Shorthair but is larger, leaner, and more powerful than its across-the-pond counterpart.
+This athletic cat is descended from the British shorthair, but is larger, leaner and more powerful than its across-the-pond counterpart.
 It comes in a wide range of colors and patterns and is also a very long-lived kitty, with a lifespan of 15 to 20 years not being out of the ordinary.
-The American Shorthair is great with kids and even gets along well with dogs, too.
-The American Shorthair is healthy, gentle, easy going, and low maintenance--grooming is not an issue with this breed.
+The American shorthair is great with kids and even gets along well with dogs, too.
+The American shorthair is healthy, gentle, easy going and low maintenance — grooming is not an issue with this breed, which weighs in at an average of 8 to 15 pounds, with males being significantly larger.

 This beautiful cat is thought to have originated from Burma.
 Legend has it the Birman cat was the protector of the Burmese temples.
 It's a large, long, sturdy cat with long silky hair (which isn't as thick as a Persian's) that does not mat.
-This cat is known for its blue eyes, dark points on its ears, face, legs and tail, and snow-white boots on all four paws.
-This is a loving, gentle cat that loves to play, but can stay quiet and out of the way when you're busy.
+This cat is known for its blue eyes; dark points on its ears, face, legs and tail; and snow-white boots on all four paws.
+This is a loving, gentle cat that loves to play, but can stay quiet and out of the way when you're busy, which makes it the perfect kitty for families with children or other animals.
+The average Birman weighs about 8 to 12 pounds.

 We're not talking about the legendary Egyptian monument or myth, but an exotic cat breed.
-The hairless Sphynx isn't completely hairless--it actually has a fine peach-like fuzz over its body, which makes it very sensitive to the sun and elements.
-This sensitivity is also the reason the Sphynx should only be considered an indoor cat.
-It is warm to the touch, cuddly, energetic, and affectionate.
-The Sphynx will even snuggle under the covers with you.
-With its big pointy ears and curious nature, the Sphynx is a fun addition to any family.
+The hairless sphynx isn't completely hairless — it actually has a fine peach-like fuzz over its body, which makes it very sensitive to the sun and elements.
+This sensitivity is also the reason the sphynx should only be considered an indoor cat.
+It is warm to the touch, cuddly, energetic and affectionate.
+The sphynx will even snuggle under the covers with you.
+With its big pointy ears and curious nature, the sphynx is a fun addition to any family, whether you have kids or even other pets.

 And you'll see personalized content just for you whenever you click the My Feed .